amgorder/student-workbook/src/reflections/wk2/quiz2.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+parameter is the condition and an argument is the condition containing values (ei. x+y  vs 1+2)
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primitive values are types like boolean, number or string; while a refernce value is and object.
 ```